-Upgrading / moving WordPress 2.9 installs to multisite WP 3.0
+Upgrading / moving Wordpress 2.9 installs to multisite WP 3.0

 In the previous blog post I discussed how the multi-site functionality in WP 3.0 can be enabled and how it can be hacked to use multiple different domains.
 Now, let’s have a look at how you can migrate all of your old WP 2.9 sites under a single WP3.0 installation.